What Are the Rules? Festival of play and games

 The festival’s public programme focuses on the cultural context of the game process, the preservation of courtyard games and their adaptation for exhibition and museum spaces.
 But visitors will also discuss how modern games (for example, Pokémon Go) are changing the concepts of the street and yard as playgrounds.

 Experimental artist specializing in interactive media.
 Works in various formats and genres of games, adapting them for a wide audience.
-He studied game design at the University of Southern California, and now is the co-founder of the Seemingly Pointless film and computer game studio.
-His works have been shown at the Smithsonian Museum (Washington) and the National Center for the Arts (Tokyo).
+He studied game design at the University of Southern California, and is the co-founder of the Seemingly Pointless film and computer game studio.
+His works have been shown at the Smithsonian Museum (Washington, D.C.) and the National Art Center (Tokyo).